-Not everyone needs the same level of Internet privacy.
-This guide will help you determine your threat model and take steps to achieve online privacy that meets your needs.
+Improve your online privacy with this comprehensive guide, developed by the ProtonMail team.
+Here, we’ll help you determine your threat model and take steps to achieve online privacy that meets your needs.

 If you use the Internet at all, then privacy issues directly impact you.
-Without Internet privacy, someone can steal your credit card or even your identity, potentially causing problems for your credit score or at the very least inconveniencing you while a replacement card is shipped.
+Without Internet privacy, someone could steal your credit card number or your identity and damage your credit score.
 Internet privacy keeps hackers from infiltrating your online accounts (you don’t want to be this guy) and spying on your activity while using public WiFi.

 As both citizens and users of the Internet, we all have a stake in the quality of our society.
 Privacy is a fundamental human right and a prerequisite for democracy.
 For authoritarian governments and profit-seeking companies alike, invasions of privacy are a useful means of control.
 If you value your freedom, then Internet privacy should matter to you.